sfarfarini/kudos-box/README.md

 This application is developed using Meteor 6.4.1 and some extra packages managed on atmosphere, so that it requires meteorite (follow the installation procedure here: https://github.com/oortcloud/meteorite).

+Make sure all the packages have been correctly installed running the command:
+> mrt install

 Run command:
 > mrt